 In Long Beach, she took her first ride in an airplane.
 It lasted 10 minutes, but that was enough for her.
 “I knew I had to fly,” she wrote.
 On May 15, 1923, Amelia Earhart became the 16th woman issued an international pilot’s license.

 She tried more jobs, then drove cross-country with her mother to Boston.
 She tried college again, then became a teacher, then in 1925 she got a job as a social worker at Denison House in Boston.
 It was the second oldest settlement house in the nation.

-Social work then offered a new career option for ambitious, motivated and educated women like Amelia Earhart.
+Social work then offered a new career option for ambitious, educated women like Amelia Earhart.
 She taught English to Syrian, Chinese and some Italian children.
 They were as interesting as any people she had known, she later wrote.

 She lived in Medford, Mass., but she rarely stayed home.
 Earhart somehow found time to fly and to promote flying.
-She acted as a sales representative for Kinner Aircraft, wrote columns about aviation and laid plans for an organization for women fliers that would become the Ninety Nines.
+She worked as a sales representative for Kinner Aircraft, wrote columns about aviation and laid plans for an organization for women fliers that would become the Ninety Nines.

 Then on June 17, 1928 she took off in a trimotor seaplane called the Friendship with Wilmer Stutz and Louis Gordon.
 They left from East Boston Airport to Newfoundland.
 Twenty hours and 40 minutes later they landed in Wales.
 Then they flew on to Southampton, England.

 No matter that all she did during the flight was to keep the flight log.
 As the first woman to fly across the Atlantic, she achieved celebrity.

 She and the other Friendship Flyers were feted in her hometown of Medford in July 1928.
 In the photo above, Medford Mayor Edward Larkin escorted her to the ceremony.

 She was soon back in the air.
 Above, photographer Leslie Jones snapped her first takeoff after her famed trans-Atlantic flight.